 Sjögren syndrome is an autoimmune disorder.
 This means that the body’s own immune

-system attacks its own cells and tissues by mistake.
-In this case, it attacks the
+system attacks its own healthy cells and tissues by mistake.
+In this case, it attacks

-- Primary Sjögren.
-This is the term used when Sjögren syndrome appears by itself, without any other disease
+Primary Sjögren.
+This is the term used when Sjögren syndrome appears by itself, without any other

-or illness.
-About 50% of cases are primary.
+disease or illness.
+About half of cases are primary.

-- Secondary Sjögren.
-This is when Sjögren syndrome occurs along with other autoimmune disorders, such as
+Secondary Sjögren.
+This is when Sjögren syndrome occurs along with other autoimmune disorders, such

 What causes Sjögren syndrome?

 Sjögren syndrome is an autoimmune disorder where the immune system reacts against

 its own healthy tissue.
 Healthcare providers have not determined the exact cause but

 suspect that genetics and environmental factors may play a role.